zyad-alsharnobi/GDSC---Data-Analysis-project/README.md

 **Process of the project**

 This project analyze the car automobile dataset and get insights from this data to help the stakeholders to undersand thje data and how it's gone.
-First I analyze my data using python for EDA, Data cleaning and some data visualizations, Then I go to SQL to answer to some KPIs the stakeholder asks for and finally I gone to Power BI to visual my interactive dashboard to make it better to understood.
+First I analyze my data using python for EDA, Data cleaning and some data visualizations, Then I go to SQL to answer to some KPIs the stakeholder asks for and finally I used to Power BI to visual my interactive dashboard to make it better to understood.

 # Dataset